About Physical Therapy

 After the initial evaluation, your sports rehabilitation plan of care and recommended frequency and duration will be established with the goal of bringing you to a high level of performance when you return back to your desired sport(s).
 We look forward to working with you!

-Most insurance plans require prior approval in order to cover PT services.
+Most insurance plans require prior approval in order to cover physical therapy services.
 Please check your health plan’s benefits and requirements before your appointment.
 Our insurance specialists are available to assist you with any questions.
 Please bring your insurance or Medicaid card with you.
 If you have a prescription or referral from your physician, please bring this with you as well.
 If you have questions or need assistance with your therapy bill, financial counselors are available to assist you.

 Send questions to firstname.lastname@example.org, or visit our financial counseling services page.